turbomarko/turbo-drf/README.rst

 * `Using cookiecutter-django with Google Cloud Storage`_ - Mar.
 12, 2019
 * `cookiecutter-django with Nginx, Route 53 and ELB`_ - Feb.
 12, 2018
 * `cookiecutter-django and Amazon RDS`_ - Feb.
 7, 2018
-* `Using Cookiecutter to Jumpstart a Django Project on Windows with PyCharm`_ - May 19, 2017
 * `Exploring with Cookiecutter`_ - Dec.
 3, 2016
 * `Introduction to Cookiecutter-Django`_ - Feb.
 19, 2016
 * `Django and GitLab - Running Continuous Integration and tests with your FREE account`_ - May.
 11, 2016